graphql-aspnet/graphql-aspnet/README.md

 ### Documentation: [https://graphql-aspnet.github.io](https://graphql-aspnet.github.io)

-> Target Framework: **netstandard2.0**
+> Target Specification: **netstandard2.0**
+> Supported Runtimes:  _.NET 4.7+_, _.NET Core_, _.NET 5_

 GraphQL ASP.NET is a fully featured graphql library that utilizes a controller/action programming model familiar to ASP.NET MVC developers.
-Instead of focusing on schemas and mapping resolvers, focus on controllers and models.
+Instead of focusing on schemas and mapping resolvers, the focus on controllers and models.
 GraphQL ASP.NET will automatically generate the schema to match your code.

 | Recent Builds |                                                                                                                                                                                                                                                                    |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |